-This tax season Indiana continues to offer a free tax filing service through the cooperation of the Free File Alliance.
+This tax season Indiana is offering a new free tax filing service through the cooperation of the Free File Alliance.

-Eligible Indiana taxpayers can file both the federal and Indiana individual tax returns using highly interactive and easy-to-use web-based applications that speed both returns and refunds.
+Eligible Indiana taxpayers are now able to file both the federal and Indiana individual tax returns using highly interactive and easy-to-use web-based applications that speed both returns and refunds.

-Twenty-four states will be using the Free File option for 2012.
+Twenty-three states will be using the Free File option in 2012.
 And, you have the selection of multiple vendors to use for this free service.
-The Department of Revenue estimates that nearly 1 million Indiana taxpayers will be eligible for this free service.
+The Department of Revenue estimates that more than 400,000 Indiana taxpayers will be eligible for this free service.
 You may be one.
-In fact, more than 118,000 Hoosier taxpayers used INfreefile last year and expressed a very high satisfaction rate with the service.